jphaugla/datastaxEncryptDocker/README.md

     truststore_password: ZyOPkOf0RgNDgTZkVK50DQ==
 ```
 8. Restart the dse docker container: `docker restart dse`
+9. Repeat steps 7 and 8 for dse2  (remember, for dse2 the names are different; keystore.dse2, truststore.dse2
 9. Configure cqlsh to work with encryption.
 Use the cqlshrc files from the github for each node.
 ```bash
 docker cp cqlshrc dse:/opt/dse/.cassandra;